Product Strategy Choices: Pursuing Explicit Priorities as a Product Team

 Too many Product Teams create Product Strategies by utilizing fill-in-the-blanks statements without considering the needed deep dives.
 Pretty but generic words might be easy to communicate, but they don’t help Product teams to say yes or no to opportunities or frame their problem and solution space perspectives.

-The core of Product Strategy is about capturing the holistic perspective of the market you want to play in and articulating and measuring the explicit choices that will help you win.
+The core of Product Strategy patterns is about capturing the holistic perspective of the market you want to play in and articulating and measuring the explicit choices that will help you win.

 The Execution of Product Strategy has to be structured through Goal-setting Systems like OKRs